 The British Polling Council (BPC) promotes transparency in the conduct and reporting of polls that enter the public domain.
 In so doing its aim is to enable users of polls to make an informed judgement for themselves about its merits and interpretation.
 To that end, the Council requires its member companies to adhere to various rules of disclosure, as specified at Section 2 of its Objects and Rules, and in particular at section 2.3.

-Should you think that details of a poll that has entered the public domain and was conducted by a BPC member have not been released in accordance with those rules, please raise the issue in the first instance with the company concerned.
+Should you think that details of a poll that has entered the public domain and was conducted by a BPC member have not been released in accordance with the BPC’s Objects and Rules, please raise the issue in the first instance with the company concerned.
 Those companies that belong to the BPC together with details of who may be contacted in the first instance are available here.

 In the event that this does not resolve the issue to your satisfaction, you may submit a complaint to the Council by writing to the Secretary, Nick Moon.